 Tong Tana

-Tong Tana is derived from the Penan language, meaning "in the forest."
+Tong Tana means “in the forest” in the Penan language.
 The Penan, a nomadic group from Sarawak, Borneo, are among the last remaining hunter-gatherer communities.
-Known for their practice of molong, they take only what is necessary from nature, embodying a sustainable relationship with their environment.
+Known for their practice of molong—taking only what is needed—they embody a sustainable relationship with nature.

-The pieces for the KL Biennale reflect a deep sense of longing for my homeland, where I was born and raised.
-This installation captures memories tied to history, disappearing cultures, and the evolution of new lifestyles.
-Tong Tana examines themes of conflict, displacement, marginalization, and urban progress through the lens of Malaysia’s indigenous peoples, informed by site visits and mass media narratives.
+Created for the KL Biennale, this installation reflects a longing for my homeland and a meditation on history, disappearing cultures, and shifting lifestyles.
+Tong Tana explores conflict, displacement, marginalization, and urban progress through the lens of Malaysia’s indigenous peoples, informed by site visits and media narratives.

 Video Documentaries – Voice of the Jungle

-As a migrant living far from home, I often face questions about my identity and heritage.
-This curiosity inspired me to research my roots, the history of Malaysia, and the stories of its indigenous peoples.
-These explorations culminated in two video documentaries:
+As a migrant living far from home, questions of identity and heritage continually surface.
+This curiosity led me to research Malaysia’s indigenous peoples, producing two video documentaries:

 Ulu Baram, Sarawak (September 2019)